TronsGuitar/TronsGuitar/README.md

 ## 🚀 About Me

 - 🔭 Currently focusing on enterprise modernization, cloud-native platforms, and open-source projects.
 - 🌱 Learning advanced AI/ML techniques and orchestration frameworks.
+Worked on Small Language Models with parsing of legacy code into tokens.
 - 👯 Open to collaborating on impactful modernization, security, and developer tooling projects.
 - 💬 Ask me about C#, .NET, SQL, Azure, AWS GovCloud, CI/CD, and legacy-to-modern transformations.
 - 📫 Reach me at: [brianbass@outlook.com](mailto:brianbass@outlook.com)